florianneukirchen/qgis_adjust_style/README.md

 - First stable release with the new dock in the layout designer window
 - Implement color change on Mesh layers
 - Implement color change of the new single color renderer
-- Set initial value of change to 10
+- Set initial "change by" to 10

 ### 1.9 (2024-08, Development version)
 - Code refactoring